fwxx/swun/README.md

-Note on root rights:
+### Alternative Setup
-You can also add slackpkg tool as a sudo command:
-# enable sudo package management without passwords questions like in this line:
+You can also add slackpkg tool as a sudo command: enable sudo package management without passwords questions like in this line:
     $(user)  ALL=(root) NOPASSWD: /usr/sbin/slackpkg
-And set the "USE_SUDO" variable in swun.sh to "yes".
+And set the "USE\_SUDO" variable in swun.sh to "yes".